- About Us

 Watch second-year Chinese students' poetry recital, songs and dances on the same day.

 Chinese is spoken by one-fifth of the world’s population; it is also one of the six official languages used by the United Nations.
-With a population of 1.3 billion and a fast growing economy, China is becoming a major player on the world stage and the second largest trading partner of the U.S. Students with proficiency in Chinese will have the opportunity to work in international business, which commands high salaries.
-China is also one of the oldest civilizations in the world; her culture has exerted profound influences on other East Asian countries.
+With a population of 1.3 billion and the world’s second largest economy, China is a major player on the world stage and the Chinese language is fast becoming a global language.
+Students with proficiency in Chinese will have the opportunity to work in international business, which commands high salaries.
+Chinese culture is one of the oldest in the world and has exerted profound influences on other East Asian countries.
 For students in the humanities, knowledge of the Chinese language will enable them to study Chinese art, history, literature, and philosophy in the original language.
-Scholars with advanced degrees can teach in Chinese universities; even a B.A. can find good paying jobs teaching English to secondary and primary school students as more and more Chinese want to learn English.
-In short, learning Chinese will not only broaden your intellectual horizon but also enrich your pocketbooks.
+For students who do not know Chinese, we offer Chinese culture courses taught in English, which fulfill Bacc.
+Core requirements.
+If you have advanced degrees in Asian studies, you can teach at Chinese universities; even a B.A. can find good paying jobs teaching English to secondary and primary school students as more and more Chinese want to learn English.
+In short, learning Chinese will not only broaden your intellectual horizons but also increase your job opportunities.